Towards Backwards-Compatible Data with Confounded Domain Adaptation: Confounded Domain Adaptation

 \subsection{Main Idea}

+Our primary aim is to infer a transformation that is broadly applicable, so given observed source domain features $X=x$ we will seek to reconstruct $z$ with minimal error.
+Our secondary aim is to minimize error on downstream prediction tasks, which for simplicity is assumed to be binary classification.
+Formally, the hypothesis is a fixed binary classification function $h : \mcX \rightarrow \{0, 1\}$.
+We seek to choose $\hat{g}$ which minimizes the accuracy loss induced (by unknown shift $g^{-1}$) on hypothesis $h$ under distribution $\mcD^X_T$:

+As in typical domain adaptation settings, we expect that $N_T < N_S$, with an abundance of prediction labels on our source dataset (i.e. from the V1 sensor).

-We propose to minimize the expected distance (or divergence) $d$ between the conditional distributions of source and target given confounders, under some specified prior distribution over the confounders.
-Our goal is to find the optimal linear transformation $g(\bm{x}) = \bm{A}\bm{x} + \bm{b}$ of the source to target, leading to the following objective:
+Our proposal, which we dub ConDo, is to minimize the expected distance (or divergence) $d$ between the conditional distributions of source and target given confounders, under some specified prior distribution over the confounders: